What is RE?

-Through our daily school life at St Mary’s CE Primary School we encourage our children to build respectful friendships and demonstrate compassion towards others.
+Through our daily school life at Mary’s Church of England Primary School we encourage our children to build respectful friendships and demonstrate compassion towards others.
 Through this we build a strong community spirit, as together we are a family.
-Our teaching and learning provides the children with the wisdom and endurance they need to expand their minds socially, morally and academically so allowing them to achieve and flourish.
+Our teaching and learning provides the children with the wisdom and endurance they need to expand their minds socially, morally and academically so allowing them to achieve and flourish and fulfill the Church of England’s belief of living ‘Life in all its fullness (John 10:10).
 We encourage our children to demonstrate and develop a dignity in their work and themselves which enables them to hope to aspire to be the best they can possibly be.

 Religious Education in St Mary’s has a unique position in the curriculum.
 It is a means for helping children explore the spiritual dimensions of life and to lay the foundations for understanding the Christian Faithand other World faiths.
 It is an integral part of school life and is developed throughout the curriculum, our collective worship and reflects on our SchoolEthos and Christian values.
 It embraces the Church of England’s vision of educating for ‘life in all its fullness’ (John 10:10) through developing the children’s skills and knowledge about Christianity and all world faiths through the development of the spiritual and moral wellbeing.